yugecin/anna/readme.txt

 bot.userinfo                   -- user info of the bot server.host                    -- server to connect to
 server.port                    -- port to connect to
-connection.retrytimeoutseconds -- amount of seconds to wait before reconnecting
+server.ssl.protocol            -- SSL/TLS protocol to use.
+Omit to use an
-                                  when connection drops (2)
+                                  unencrypted connection.
+Provide a garbage
-stats.enable                   -- if stats should be enabled (true)
+                                  value to list the available protocols. server.ssl.trustall            -- Do not validate certificates when using a secure connection connection.retrytimeoutseconds -- amount of seconds to wait before reconnecting when connection drops (2) stats.enable                   -- if stats should be enabled (true)